NovaVoidHowl/CVRFury-Docs/README.md

 To run this locally you need to install ruby and the jekyll ruby gem, please refer to the official jekyll [install guide](https://jekyllrb.com/docs/installation/) for instructions

+Then install the needed gems via the `bundle install` command run in the root of the repository

 To start the local copy of the site use the command  `jekyll serve` in the root of this repository

 <p align="right">(<a href="#readme-top">back to top</a>)</p>